keyboard2769/nb-nextzz/README.md

 - [x] $ flag manipulating action needs pulse control actually
 - [x] $ the mixer content pl can flash now .. and it s out of control !
 - [x] $ we just gave up on the 'fixing' thing of the auto-weigh-sequence
+- [x] $ shift-tab can now back shift the focus .. don't push to hard !!

 <hr><!--EOF-->